 How it compares

-Labeled as a 64-bit supercomputer, Pine A64 is powered by a quad-core ARM Cortex A53 CPU, running at 1.2GHz.
+Labelled as a 64-bit supercomputer, Pine A64 is powered by a quad-core ARM Cortex A53 CPU, running at 1.2GHz.
 Raspberry’s closest high-performance challenger – Raspberry Pi 2 Model B – runs on 4 Cortex-A7 cores clocked at 900 MHz.

-Between the two, Pine A64 not only boasts superior clock speed, but also employs more advanced architecture.
+Between the two, Pine A64 not only boasts superior clock speed but also employs more advanced architecture.
 As a result, it’s able to consume less power on average, while delivering a better overall performance.
 The microcomputer uses the Allwinner A64 SoC (System on a Chip), not dissimilar to the ones found in various tablets in the $80-$100 price range.

-But perhaps the most discerning feature of Pine A64 is the fact that it is – as its name boldly foreshadows – a 64-bit computer, which is kind of a big deal.
+But perhaps the most discerning feature of Pine A64 is the fact that it is – as its name boldly foreshadows – a 64-bit computer, which is a big deal.
 All Raspberry Pi models run on 32-bit processors, therefore lacking the ability to process any 64-bit software.